iamslash/TIL/systemdesign/practices/DesigningHotelReservationSystem/DesigningHotelReservationSystem.md

 > Cons:

-* When data conflicts are soften it will reduce system throughputs.
+* When data conflicts are so often it will reduce system throughputs.

 **Database constraints**